Biological Sciences Overview

-The Department of Biology administers four majors: Biochemistry, Biology, Environmental Science and Natural Science.
-In each of these majors, the curriculum is designed to: 1) explore the fundamental properties of life from the molecular to the community/ecosystem level, 2) critically evaluate life properties through rigorous application of the scientific method, and 3) incorporate this body of information into the framework of modern evolutionary theory.
+The Department of Biology administers four majors: Biochemistry and Molecular Biology, Biology, Environmental Science and Natural Science.
+In each of these majors, the curriculum is designed to: 1) explore the fundamental properties of life from the molecular to the community/ecosystem level, 2) demonstrate how biologists conduct inquiry in biology through rigorous application of the scientific method, and 3) incorporate this body of information into the framework of modern evolutionary theory.
 Laboratory and field work are important components of all four majors.

-For the liberal-arts major, with a general interest in the study of living things, the introductory course (BI 101 - BI 102 ) explores the scientific way of thinking, the basic methods of science, the diversity of living things, and the relationship of the biological sciences to many of the current problems facing a modern society.
-In addition, “The Biosphere at Risk” (BI 205 ), an introductory environmental science course, explores environmental issues of global significance, providing a scientific basis for both understanding the causes of and developing solutions for environmental problems.
+For students from other majors with interests in the study of biology, Exploring the Natural World (BI 101), Topics in General Biology (BI 102), Exercise Physiology (BI 201), Tropical Biology (BI221) and Field Studies in Tropical Biology (BI 222) offer opportunities to learn about how biologists use the scientific method to investigate questions about the living world, the diversity of life, and the relationship of discoveries in the biological sciences to current problems facing a modern society.
+In addition, “The Biosphere at Risk” (BI 205), an introductory environmental science course, explores environmental issues of global significance, providing a scientific basis for both understanding the causes of and developing solutions for environmental problems.

-Students are required to earn a minimum of a “C” average (2.0) in General Biology BI 103 and BI 104 and in General Chemistry CH 130 and CH 131 , the traditional first year biology and chemistry courses, to continue enrollment in a biology department-administered major into the second year.
+Students are required to earn a minimum of a “C” average (2.0), and receive no individual course grade lower than C-, in General Biology BI 103 and BI 104 and in General Chemistry CH 130 and Structure and Reactivity CH 150, the traditional first year biology and chemistry course sequences, to continue enrollment in a biology department-administered major into the second year.

-Students completing the BI 101 - BI 102 sequence but failing to earn a B+ average may also be admitted into a Biology Department major by meeting the minimum grade requirements described above for a typical major’s sequence, i.e. enrolling and successfully completing BI 103 - BI 104 and CH 130 - CH 131 with a C average or better across all four courses.
-These students must also take two additional electives to replace BI 101 - BI 102 , in accordance with the College’s policy on repeating courses.
+Students completing BI 101 or BI 102 but failing to earn a B+ average may also be admitted into a Biology Department major by meeting the minimum grade requirements described above for a typical major’s sequence, i.e. enrolling and successfully completing BI 103 - BI 104 and CH 130 - CH 150 with a C average or better across all four courses.
+These students must also take one additional elective to replace BI 101 or BI 102, in accordance with the College’s policy on repeating courses.